Counting irreducible representations of large degree of the upper triangular groups: Irreducible representations of of large degree

+The condition of cases (iii), (iv) and (v) is $n\geq 7$, hence, we suppose $n\geq 7$ in this subsection.

-In (i), by Theorem \ref{thm2.2.3:unique_almost_faithful_factor}, a tensor product of an almost faithful elementary character and a third highest degree irreducible character of $U_{\al_{2,n-2}}\cong U_{n-2}(q)$ is a third highest degree almost faithful irreducible character of $U$.
-In this case, there are $(q-1)N_{n-2,\mu(n-2)-2}(q)$ characters.
+In (i), by Theorem \ref{thm:unique_factor}, each tensor product of an almost faithful elementary character with a third largest degree irreducible character of $U_{\alpha_{2,n-2}}\simeq U_{n-2}(q)$ is a third largest degree almost faithful irreducible character of $U$.
+In this case, there are $(q-1)N_{n-2,\mu(n-2)-2}(q)$ third largest degree irreducible characters.

-In (ii), as same as in the second highest degree irreducibles, a tensor product of any two elementary characters at $\al_{1,n-2}$ and $\al_{2,n-1}$ respectively decomposes into $q$ distinct irreducible constituents.
-Then a tensor product of each constituent with a second highest degree irreducible character of $U_{\al_{3,n-3}}\cong U_{n-4}(q)$ is a third highest degree irreducible character of $U$.
-They are not almost faithful and there are $q(q-1)^2N_{n-4,\mu(n-4)-1}(q)$ characters in this case.
+In (ii), a tensor product of two elementary characters associated to $\alpha_{1,n-2}$ and $\alpha_{2,n-1}$ respectively decomposes into $q$ distinct irreducible constituents.
+A tensor product of each constituent with a second largest degree irreducible of $U_{\alpha_{3,n-3}}\simeq U_{n-4}(q)$ is a third largest degree irreducible character of $U$.
+Hence, in this case, they are not almost faithful and there are $q(q-1)^2N_{n-4,\mu(n-4)-1}(q)$ third largest degree irreducible characters.